South Shields F.C.: Northern Premier League

+National League North

+Following promotion, Phillips left the club by mutual consent and was replaced by Julio Arca.
+The 2023–24 season started brightly.
+However, Arca was dismissed on 27 December 2023 with South Shields in 8th-place in the National League North after an eight-game winless run in all competitions.

+Initially brought in on an interim basis, academy boss and U19's coach Elliott Dickman took the reins after the club had dropped into mid-table.
+However a strong end to the season which saw a run of 12 wins in the final 20 games saw South Shields make a late run for a play-off place.
+Despite missing out on the play-offs by one point, Dickman signed a two-year contract.

 Stadium

-South Shields play their home games at 1st Cloud Arena (formerly known as Mariners Park and Filtrona Park in reference to the filter factory next door) situated on the Simonside Industrial Estate, South Shields.
-The stadium is known as 1st Cloud Arena for sponsorship reasons.
+South Shields play their home games at Mariners Park situated on the Simonside Industrial Estate, South Shields.
+The stadium has been known as the 1st Cloud Arena for sponsorship reasons since 2020.
+This deal was extended until at least summer 2025.
 It has a capacity of around 4,000 with approximately just under 1,100 seats across two seated stands.
 It includes 3 bars (one within a large marquee), a hospitality lounge with balcony, 15 executive boxes and a club shop.
 The ground was home to the Filtrona factory's works football team before previous chairman John Rundle bought the facility and moved Shields in during the summer of 1992.
 Before this, the club used rented council facilities like The Nook but spent the majority of their existence sharing Jack Clark Park with Marsden cricket club.

 The club were forced to leave the facility after the 2012–13 season by the former chairman who still acted as landlord until funds or a buyer could be found.
 During this, the club played their games at Eden Lane, the former home of Peterlee Newtown FC for two seasons.
 This was before current chairman Geoff Thompson bought the Filtrona Park premises in May 2015 and moved the club back in.

 The ground is within a 2-minute walk of the nearest Tyne & Wear Metro station, that being Bede.